paddyez/Stockmarket/README.md

 Stockmarket
 ===========

-YQL query from yahoo for stock prices
+YQL query from yahoo for stock prices, exchange rates and noble metal prices.

 LICENSE
 -------